mklemm/jaxb-rich-contract-plugin/README.md

 The plugin has been tested with the [highsource jaxb-maven plugin](https://github.com/highsource/jaxb-tools), version 4.0.0 or later.
 Other JAXB maven plugins may or may not work.
 You should add the highsource jaxb-maven-plugin to your `<build>` configuration.
 Of course you must add the JAXB API and implementation dependencies as well.
 The current version of the plugin supports JAXB 4.0 or later.
 If you need compatibility with earlier JAXB versions, please use an older version of this plugin.
-Then add "jaxb2-rich-contract-plugin" as an XJC plugin ("plugin for plugin") to the maven plugin declaration.
+Then add "jaxb-rich-contract-plugin" as an XJC plugin ("plugin for plugin") to the maven plugin declaration.
 The following cheat sheet shows all possible options reflecting their default values:

 ``` xml
     <build>